rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.92.md

 We were also concerned about platform support for setting `arg[0]` and [`current_exe`](https://doc.rust-lang.org/std/env/fn.current_exe.html).
 Granted, shebang support is also not supported on every platform.
 Python and Ruby report `arg[0]` as the script but they have more control over the behavior.
-In the end, we decided on setting `arg[0]` and it being a best-effort.
+In the end, we decided on setting `arg[0]` where possible, on a best-effort basis.
-We will leave `current_exe` alone to be the way to access the binary path.
+We will leave `current_exe` untouched to serve as the way to access the binary path.
 We would be open to people contributing support for more platforms, likely through contributing it to `std`.
 Setting of `arg[0]` was implemented in